Breaking the mold?

-On this blog we’ve covered the topic of sustainable construction and the carbon footprint of buildings before, to the point where it may seem like a broken record.
-But a new technology has turned the sustainable construction field on its head: fungus.
+We’ve covered the topic of sustainable construction and the carbon footprint of buildings before, but a new technology has turned the sustainable construction field on its head: fungus.

 Buildings and construction account for 39% of the world’s carbon footprint, with the energy used to heat, light and cool those buildings making up 28% of those emissions.
 The remaining 11% of buildings’ carbon emissions is associated with building materials.
 Not only do materials like steel, glass, and concrete take energy and fuel to create, but those materials also emit greenhouse gasses over the course of their useful life.